nbsoluren/visivworkshop2018/README.md

-# visivworkshop2018
-Workshop on web scraping  :japanese_ogre:
+# VISIV Workshop on web scraping  :japanese_ogre:

 Technopedia defines it as:

 > Web scraping is essentially a form of data mining.
 Items like weather reports, auction details, market pricing, or any other list of collected data can be sought in Web scraping efforts.

 ## Do a ctrl + u
-That is what we call the page source.
+That is what we call the **page source**.
 I won’t really dwindle down on the terminology for this workshop.
-You can GOOGLE that.
+You can **GOOGLE that**.
 Here let’s try to build something.

 ## We will be using Beautifulsoup
 Find the documentation here: https://www.crummy.com/software/BeautifulSoup/bs4/doc/